Chords + Lyrics | Everybody’s Talkin’ (capo 4)

 | C C/G | C7 C6/G :||

-The chorus tag keeps that last descending movement going before we change the chords, like this:
+The chorus tag extends that descending movement before shifting the chords:

 ||: C C/G | C7 C6/G :||